top of page

 Journaling is one of the most important tools learned at Refuge on the Ridge; it allows a man to start opening up communication between him and God.
 Journaling is where heart change and thinking begins to truly transform.

-During the second half of induction, each man will also look at specific areas of their lives, such as: legal, financial, and relational destruction that has occurred through their lifestyle of addiction.
+During the second half of this course, each man will also look at specific areas of their lives, such as: legal, financial, and relational destruction that has occurred through their lifestyle of addiction.

 The men are preparing for peer evaluation, where men are taught how to give and receive accountability.
 We will also begin taking a deeper dive into attitudes, feelings, and emotions through our relationships with one another and our personal relationship with Jesus Christ.